These are names you don't know. Hollywood's 'fellow' actors explain why they bang - ExBulletin

 Kravits is one of those actors that union leaders call journeymen who tend to work for scale pay and spend at least as much time lining up work as they do working.
 They can have a good year, then a bad one, without too much rhyme or reason.
 Were always on the verge of struggling, says Kravits.

-The combined strike by Hollywood actors and screenwriters is entering its second week with no signs of a quick end.

-Striking screenwriters and actors hold rallies in Philadelphia and Chicago on Thursday as the labor dispute that has halted Hollywood spreads to other cities.

-And it is they, not the big names in Hollywood who join the picket lines, who are at the heart of actors go on strike.
+And they, not the big names in Hollywood joining the picket lines, are at the heart of the actors’ strike.

-During interviews, a few journeymen at different stages of their career spoke about their lives and the reasons for their strike:
+During interviews, a few journeymen actors at different stages of their career spoke about their lives and the reasons for their strike.

 THIS PENNY CHECK

+The joke is when you get the penny check that costs you 44 cents, says the veteran New York actor, referring to payments for reruns and other airings of a movie or TV show after the initial release.

 Still, Van Dyck considers herself lucky.
-With numerous appearances on network shows like The Blacklist, Madam Secretary, and especially Law & Order, where she guest-starred 13 times, as well as voice-over work, she was able to earn a living for over 30 years without having to take a job outside of the industry.
+With numerous appearances on network shows like The Blacklist, Madam Secretary and especially Law & Order”, where she appeared 13 times as a guest star, in addition to voice-over work, she was able to earn a living for over 30 years without having to take a job outside the industry.

 THIS IS NOT A HOBBY